Sung-Huan/ANNOgesic/docs/source/test_case.rst

 If you already had sRNA database in other folders, please assign your path of databases to ``-sd``.
-If your databse is formated before, you can remove ``-sf``.
+If your database is formatted before, you can remove ``-sf``.
-In order to use the recommaned filters, we have to download `nr database <ftp://ftp.ncbi.nih.gov/blast/db/FASTA/>`_ (takes a while).
+In order to use the recommended filters, we have to download `nr database <ftp://ftp.ncbi.nih.gov/blast/db/FASTA/>`_ (takes a while).
 If you already had it, you can skip this step.